Philippa Thomas

-Philippa Thomas (born 22 November 1965) is a television newsreader and journalist, both domestic and foreign, at the BBC and a chief news presenter at BBC World News, presenting evening bulletins on BBC News Channel and BBC World News.
-She is currently presenter of Coronavirus: Your Stories on BBC World News and the BBC News Channel.
-She is also a life coach.
+Philippa Thomas (born 22 November 1965) is a former television newsreader and journalist, both domestic and foreign.
+At the BBC she was a chief news presenter at BBC World News, presenting evening bulletins on BBC News Channel and BBC World News.
+She was presenter of Coronavirus: Your Stories on BBC World News and the BBC News Channel.
+She left the BBC in 2021 to become a full-time Executive Coach.

 Early life and education

 She was raised in Wakefield, West Yorkshire, the daughter of an English teacher and an air force pilot and attended a state comprehensive.
-Thomas joined University College, Oxford to study English Literature in 1984, she switched to Philosophy, Politics and Economics and Islamic Studies a year later.
+Thomas joined University College, Oxford to study English Literature in 1984, she switched to Philosophy, Politics and Economics a year later.